-This assessment will be based on the following
+This assessment will be based on the following:

-- a) The total income of the applicant/partner - b) Any capital available to the applicant/partner - c) Average property prices and rents in the area for the type of accommodation needed by the household

-- d) The ability of the applicant/partner to rent a property in the private sector based on a realistic assessment of their financial position and commitments. - e) The ability of the applicant/partner to acquire a mortgage and maintain required repayments based on a realistic assessment of their financial position and commitments. - 4.13.2 Excluded from the above financial assessment will be any member of the Armed Forces who may have received a lump sum as compensation for an injury or disability sustained on active service.
+- a.
+The total income of the applicant/partner - b.
+Any capital available to the applicant/partner - c.
+Average property prices and rents in the area for the type of accommodation needed by the household - d.
+The ability of the applicant/partner to rent a property in the private sector based on a realistic assessment of their financial position and commitments. - e.
+The ability of the applicant/partner to acquire a mortgage and maintain required repayments based on a realistic assessment of their financial position and commitments. - 4.13.2 Excluded from the above financial assessment will be any member of the Armed Forces who may have received a lump sum as compensation for an injury or disability sustained on active service. - 4.13.3 An assessment of 'sufficient financial resources' will override the applicant's household needs assessment (and banding, if other than Band D).
+Applicants assessed as having sufficient financial resources will remain in Band D until such time as those resources are no longer considered sufficient.
+Applicants can ask for this to be reviewed if and when their resources reduce or are rendered inaccessible, for example as a result of a Court Order, such that they are no longer able to resolve their own housing need.

-4.13 Officer review for Band A applicants
+4.14Officer review for Band A applicants

-- 4.13.1 Where an applicant has held Band A status for three months or more from their applicable date in band or the applicant has refused more than three reasonable offers of accommodation or has made little or no attempt to bid for accommodation (Insert local authority name) may carry out a review of their circumstances.
-This will result in either: - a) A direct let usually for statutorily homeless applicants living in temporary accommodation. - b) Priority being maintained. - c) Moving into a lower priority band if the circumstances under which they were placed in Band A no longer apply. - d) Making the applicant unable to bid for a specified period, not exceeding 6 months
+- 4.14.1 Where an applicant has held Band A status for three months or more from their applicable date in band or the applicant has refused more than three reasonable offers of accommodation or has made little or no attempt to bid for accommodation the Council may carry out a review of their circumstances.
+This will result in either: - a.
+A direct let usually for statutorily homeless applicants living in temporary accommodation. - b.
+Priority being maintained. - c.
+Moving into a lower priority band if the circumstances under which they were placed in Band A no longer apply. - d.
+Making the applicant unable to bid for a specified period, not exceeding six months